 Observe that on the right hand side of the definition of strict-dequeue', the unspecified constant empty-queue occurs.

-Normally, if constants without any code equations occur in a program, the code generator complains (since in most cases this is indeed an error).
-But such constants can also be thought of as function definitions which always fail, since there is never a successful pattern match on the left hand side.
+An attempt to generate code for strict-dequeue' would make the code generator complain that empty-queue has no associated code equations.
+In most situations unimplemented constants indeed indicated a broken program; however such constants can also be thought of as function definitions which always fail, since there is never a successful pattern match on the left hand side.
 In order to categorise a constant into that category explicitly, use the code attribute with abort:

-'''

 declare [[code abort: empty-queue]]

-'''